How to nourish Kidney Qi in the winter + audio meditation

 • Salty foods: miso, soy sauce, seaweeds, salt, millet, barley (be careful of too much salt as it can weaken instead of strengthen)

-Want to learn more about Chinese Medicine and Ayurveda and how to cleanse and take care of yourself in the winter?
-Be sure to check out my video Seasonal Cycles: Deepen into Winter.
+Want to learn more about Chinese Medicine and Ayurveda, and how to take care of yourself in the winter?
+Check out the Seasonal Points for Winter here.

 Chinese Medicine for Yoga Online Training